giladlotan/itpmssd/Week_1/README.md

 #### Assignments

 _Technical_
-- For those of you who haven't already, make sure your [Amazon AWS machine] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Setting_Up_Amazon_EC2.md) is set up.
+- SETUP: For those of you who haven't already, make sure your [Amazon AWS machine] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Setting_Up_Amazon_EC2.md) is set up.
-- Make sure you understand the major concepts covered in class - [Intro to Python Notebook] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Introduction_to_python.ipynb).
+- PYTHON: Make sure you understand the major concepts covered in class - [Intro to Python Notebook] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Introduction_to_python.ipynb).
-- Complete this [week's coding assignment] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Week_1_coding_assignment.ipynb).
+- CODING ASSIGNMENT: Complete this [week's coding assignment] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Week_1_coding_assignment.ipynb).
 Submit your ipython notebook (.ipynb file) to [the following Dropbox folder] (https://www.dropbox.com/sh/ooepgpucwgwn3ta/AACE63v1c8B_7BjMkfNkOX6Va?dl=0).
-- [Code Academy] (https://www.codecademy.com/en/tracks/python) is a great place to learn more about the Python programming language.
+- EXTRA: [Code Academy] (https://www.codecademy.com/en/tracks/python) is a great place to learn more about the Python programming language.
 If you have spare time, complete some of the tutorials on the site.

 _Readings for next week:_
 - Erving Goffman, "The Presentation of Self in Everyday Life" (Ch 1: Performances) (in Dropbox)